mitexleo/fediroma/docs/docs/development/API/differences_in_mastoapi_responses.md

 Has these additional fields under the `pleroma` object:

-- `unread_count`: contains number unread notifications
+- `unread_count`: contains number of unread notifications

 ## Streaming